amankumar033/koinx/README.md

-## 🛠️ Setup Instructions for Next.js + TypeScript Project
+## 🛠️ Setup Instructions for Next.js React Project

 Follow these steps to set up the project locally: